 Special third-party DNS servers can also allow you to access geoblocked content.
-For example, switching your DNS server to the free Tunlr will allow you to access media like Netflix, Hulu, and BBC iPlayer, no matter where you are in the world.
+For example, switching your DNS server to Unblock-Us will allow you to access media like Netflix, Hulu, and BBC iPlayer, no matter where you are in the world.
 When your computer makes the DNS request, the DNS service performs some tunneling to make the service think that you’re elsewhere in the world.
 This is a convenient option because it allows you to access these services on any device just by changing the DNS server on your router.

 Bypass Web Censorship

 Some Internet service providers and countries block websites only at the DNS level.
 For example, an ISP may “block” example.com by redirecting its DNS entry to a different website.
 If the website is blocked in this way, changing your DNS server to a third-party DNS service that doesn’t block the website will allow you to access it.
 A real-world example of this occurred when The Pirate Bay was blocked in the UK.
 People could change their DNS servers to access it again.

 Note that websites are often blocked at the IP level, so this won’t always work.
 For example, the Great Firewall of China uses a variety of tricks to block websites, including DNS blocking.

 Namebench includes an option that checks DNS servers for censorship to determine whether your current DNS servers are censoring their results.

 If you want to switch DNS servers, you’ll probably want to change your DNS server on your router, which will affect your entire home network.
 You could also change the DNS server on a single computer, which will only affect that computer.